vladgurgov/1ad4good.org/index.md

 ---
 title: One Ad For Good
-description: Prebid.js adapter for free ads.
+description: Prebid.js header bidder adapter for free ads.
 ---

 # [1ad4good.org](http://1ad4good.org)

 You can make a difference.
 One ad at time.

+## What is it?

 If you are are serving ads on your site chances that you have some unsold impressions.
 Fill them with love.
 Serve free ads that make a difference.